Close-up of a roof edge and shingles during a roof inspection for damage assessment

 COMMON QUESTIONS And Answers

-If you have any other questions about our roof replacement process, you can call the number at the top of the page and a staff member will help you.
+If you have any other questions about our roof inspection process, you can call the number at the top of the page and a staff member will help you.

-Can you replace my roof in the rain?
+Can you inspect my roof in the rain?

 You can pay with cash or a check, both are preferred.
 Just give it to the technician when they’re done or bring it to our office.
 We’ll also send you a bill in an email, and you can pay that online if you like.